gulshalla/shalla-text-editor/README.md

 truvers
 ```

 For every search, the limit of the number of words it returns is set to 50.
 All the returned word lists are combined in a list and the Levenshtein distance with the original word is calculated for every word.
 You can read more about Levenshtein distances [here](https://en.wikipedia.org/wiki/Levenshtein_distance).
 The 5 words with the least distance are returned.
+The performace of the current version varies because the global trie has only 40,000 words.
+Loading more words in the Trie for a local program will cause memory issues on slower systems.
+Ideally this would be an online service where the local client sends spell check requests to a server.
+You can try creating a Trie with a bigger word list using the ```make_trie``` function in the scripts folder.